katydid/katydid/README.md

 ## Possible Futures

-  * Language Agnostic Testset
+  * Language Agnostic Test set
   * Capturing (like Regular Expression Capturing, but for trees)
   * Dynamic Transcoding between different Tree Types
   * Optionally enable Javascript/Lua user defined functions.
   * More serialization formats: CapnProto?, Bson, Yaml, Toml ...
-  * Remove all dependencies from core Katydid repo and move all other extra functionality into richer feature set repos that extend the core of Katydid.
+  * Remove all dependencies from core Katydid repository and move all other extra functionality into richer feature set repositories that extend the core of Katydid.